premchander-revature/interviewquestions/ServiceNow/ITIL/ITIL.md

 <blockquote>

-In ITIL there are total 5 stages
+In ITIL, there are 5 stages:
 Service Strategy,
 Service Design,
 Service Transition,